-If you have a dog, you know what happens to his paws after being outside.
-Muddy prints on your floors and furniture.
+If you have a dog, you've probably had to deal with dirty paws in your home after he has been outside.
+Dirty paw prints on your floors and furniture is not pleasant.

-Whether in your house or in your car if you're dog has walked outside in the rain or mud, he is going to leave paw prints behind.
+Whether in your house or in your car, if you're dog has walked outside in the rain or snow, or likes to kick up the dirt while playing in the yard, he is going to leave dirty prints behind.

 How many times has this happened to you?
-Fido wants to go out for his walk, so you grab his leash and head outdoors.
+Your furbaby wants to go out for his walk, so you grab his leash and head outdoors.

-Think a dog paw cleaner would be great about now?
+Think a dog paw cleaning device would be great about now?

 Or another scenario is walking him in the winter, after the town has salted the heck out of the streets.
-Now I don't know about you, but I don’t want my fur baby licking that crud off and getting sick from it.
+Now I don't know about you, but I really don’t want my furbaby licking that crud off his paws and getting sick from it.

 Or when you go to the park and his little paws get filthy….Ew.
 I'm a little reluctant to let him walk on my clean car seats.